How do I connect Oracle to Sybase Adaptive Server Enterprise (ASE)?

 HS_RPC_FETCH_REBLOCKING = OFF HS_FDS_FETCH_ROWS = 1

-If these settings do not solve the problem, add one of the following lines to your init file and stop / restart your Oracle® listener
+If these settings don't solve the problem, add one of the following lines to your init file.
+Then stop and restart your Oracle listener.

 HS_LANGUAGE = AMERICAN_AMERICA.WE8ISO8859P1